Akula-Jyoshnavi/SRS-BadSmell-Detection/README.md

 python abbreviation_checker.py

-## HOw to run subjective terms script
+## How to run subjective terms script
 To run subjective terms script you need gemini api key get it from :  https://aistudio.google.com/app/apikey